fullhouse-technologies/Datadog-Network-Monitoring-Implementation-Partner-NPM-Observability-Experts/README.md

 ## Observability for Enterprise Environments

-Modern enterprises require more than just monitoring—they need full observability.
+Modern enterprises require more than just monitoring they need full observability.
 As a Datadog observability partner for enterprises, we provide solutions that offer end-to-end visibility across IT environments.

 Observability includes: